enham/redhatgov.github.io/content/workshops/eap_migration/introduction.md

 * [Red Hat JBoss AMQ][amq]: A multiprotocol, high-performance, highly scalable messaging platform that delivers information reliably, enabling real-time information.
 Based on the very popular open source project Apache ActiveMQ.
 * [Red Hat 3Scale API Management][3scale]: A flexible, highly scalable solutions to package, distribute, control, and monetize your APIs, giving you the power to make the most of your API program.
 * [Red Hat JBoss Data Virtualization][datavirt]: A data integration solution that is able to plug into multiple, disparate data sources -- whether they be traditional relational database or NoSQL solutions like MongoDB or even flat files and web services -- and federate the data into a logical view that is presented to the end consumer as a single data source through JDBC, ODBC, or OData/REST.
+* [Red Hat JBoss Data Grid][jdg]: An in-memory, distributed, NoSQL datastore solution that allows your applications to access, process, and analyze data at in-memory speed to deliver a superior user experience.
 * [Red Hat JBoss Business Rules Management System][brms]: A powerful open source business rules management system (BRMS) that helps organizations capture business logic and automate business decisions across heterogeneous physical, virtual, mobile, and cloud environments.
 * [Red Hat JBoss Business Process Management System][bpms]: A fully-fledged BPM platform, providing standards-based modeling, automation, simulation, and monitoring of business processes.
 It incorporates all the capabilities of Red Hat JBoss BRMS, a powerful, easy-to-use business rules management system, with extensions for complex event processing that let businesses recognize and respond to events in real-time.